 Rebecca Lilley was born in Shepperton-on-Thames in 1959 and first studied art at Hornsey College of Art in London.
-She received a Sculpture BA (Hons.) from Chelsea School of Art and Design and in 1984 attended Brighton College of Art to gain a Postgraduate Diploma in Fine Art Printmaking.
-During that period, Rebecca exhibited her work with the New Contemporaries at the ICA in The Mall and at the Stowells Trophy Exhibition at the Royal Academy in London.
+She received a Sculpture BA (Hons) from Chelsea School of Art and Design and in 1984 gained a Postgraduate Diploma in Fine Art Printmaking at Brighton College of Art.
+During her studies, Rebecca exhibited her work with the New Contemporaries at the ICA in The Mall and at the Stowells Trophy Exhibition at the Royal Academy in London.
 Her work was also selected for the Seventh International Drawing Biennale in Cleveland (UK).

 On 25 November 2015, Rebecca died of breast cancer at her home in Petersfield.
-She is survived by her daughter, Leonora.
+She was survived by her daughter, Leonora.

 'I have early memories of painting the surrounding Dartmoor countryside in Devon where I spent a large part of my childhood.
 The inspiration and intention to create, through paintings and drawings, a sense of place has remained with me to today.
 The surrounding Chichester Harbour and South Downs where I now live have been the starting point for many original works.'